rifazn/MyDay/README.md

 # Tasks

+## 2019-11-23

++ Implemented a simple perceptron that implements a very simple 2 input NAND Gate.
+Just as a fun learning experiment :) Closes issue #1.

 ## 2019-05-28
 - [ ] Finish reading the [Crafting Interpreters book](http://craftinginterpreters.com/).
 At least until where it teaches you to make an excellent hash table in C.
 - [ ] Make SAD Course presentation 0. _Urgent❗_